jeanbez/forge/README.md

 grisou-20.nancy.grid5000.fr:4
 ```

 Once you have the configuration file prepared, you can launch the emulator.
 However, notice that you need to start additional `forwarders` MPI processes.
 For instance, if you want to emulate 128 clients and 4 forwarders, you need to use `--op 132`.
-The first `forwarders` MPI processes will be placed in separate nodes (one per node if you `hostfile` was correctly defined).
+The first `forwarders` MPI processes will be placed in separate nodes (one per node if your `hostfile` was correctly defined).
 The remainder of the process will be allocated to other compute nodes.

 ## Statistics

 The emulator will generate a couple of files.
-The `.map` file will detailed the mapping of the processes (forwarding servers and clients).
+The `.map` file will detail the mapping of the processes (forwarding servers and clients).

 ```
 rank 0: server